 A number of patriotic companies are ramping up chip production as we speak.

 American Capitalism Is Striking Back...

-Micron, a company that manufactures memory chips, is investing $100 Billion into a new MegaFab in Syracuse.
+Micron, a company that manufactures memory chips, announced it is investing $100 billion into a massive fabrication plant, or fab, in Syracuse.